contentjet/contentjet.github.io/src/documentation/API.md

 ### Resource Owner Password Credentials Grant

-The [Resource Owner Password Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.3) flow is used when authenticating with the backend as a user.
+The [Resource Owner Password Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.3) flow is used when authenticating with the backend as a User.
 This is useful if you need to _write_ data to the API.
 Note this is the flow contentjet-ui uses when you enter your email and password into the login form!

 Request: